ELee-Wuollet13/capstone_v3/README.md

 ## Setup/Installation Requirements

 * _Access the GitHub repository by copying this (https://github.com/ELee-Wuollet13/Capstone.git) link into a console command to 'git clone [link]'_
-* _navigate into the program and enter the console command 'bash startup.bash' this will automatically run 'bundle install, rails db:create, rake db:migrate, rake db:seed and rails s'.
+* _navigate into the program's two sides (suit-api and Suit-app, preferably in that order) and enter the console command 'bash startup.bash' this will automatically run 'bundle install, rails db:create, rake db:migrate, rake db:seed and rails s' for the API and npm install for the front end.
 As of submission no other setup is required._
-* _In your browser go to 'localhost:3000'_
-* _click the Navbar links to access the menus_

 ## Known Bugs